Criteria for Admitting Students to Year 7 for September 2020

 Applications for Admission

-Students admitted at the start of Year 7 will be those who have been judged suitable for grammar school education under the Kent selection procedure and applications should be made via the Local Authority (LA).
+Students admitted at the start of Year 7 will be those who have been judged suitable for grammar school education under the Kent selection procedure.
+Applications should be made via the Local Authority (LA).
 All applications will be considered by Kent Admissions and ranked in order of priority in the event of the school being oversubscribed using the criteria below.

 The Kent Tests (11+)